 Third party certification exams

 No third party exam is required for recertification, even if you choose to take another initial training course rather than a refresher training course.

 Requirements for passport photos

-You must submit two identical passport photographs of you alone.
-The photographs must be:
+You must submit a passport photograph (JPG format is preferred).
+The photograph must be:

 - Recent enough to be a good likeness (taken within the last 6 months);

 - Clear with a front view of your face taking up the majority of the area (no hats or dark glasses) with a white or off-white background;

 - Focused on your head and shoulders; and

 - Retouched, and profile images are not acceptable.